-- the periods of time for which targeted levels of plateau production at certain properties can be sustained; - exploration, development and associated operational plans and strategies, including the expected construction of a new natural gas processing facility at Willesden Green and the expected timing thereof and estimated capacity upon completion; - the expected sources of funding of future development costs; - estimated reserves and the undiscounted and discounted present value of future net revenues therefrom;
+- the periods of time for which targeted levels of plateau production at certain properties can be sustained; - exploration, development and associated operational plans and strategies, including the expected timing of completion of phase one and phase two of the Alhambra Plant and the expected capacity of the Alhambra Plant upon completion of each phase; - the expected sources of funding of future development costs; - estimated reserves and the undiscounted and discounted present value of future net revenues therefrom;

-- future taxes payable or owing and the Company's tax horizon; - plans for the development of undeveloped reserves; - the potential expiry of leases; - the timing and amount of future Abandonment and Reclamation Costs; - the payment of future dividends; - the potential outcome and timing of any legal claims, audits, assessments or other regulatory matters and proceedings; - the potential for the imposition of additional regulatory requirements; and - general business strategies and objectives.
+- future taxes payable or owing and the Company's tax horizon; - plans for the development of undeveloped reserves; - the potential expiry of leases; - the timing and amount of future Abandonment and Reclamation Costs; - the potential outcome and timing of any legal claims, audits, assessments or other regulatory matters and proceedings; - the potential for the imposition of additional regulatory requirements; and - general business strategies and objectives.

 Such forward-looking information is based on a number of assumptions which may prove to be incorrect.
-Assumptions have been made with respect to the following matters, in addition to any other assumptions identified in this document, including those set out under "Reserves and Other Oil and Gas Information - Other Oil and Gas Information - Tax Horizon":
+Assumptions have been made with respect to the following matters, in addition to any other assumptions identified in this document, including those set out under "Other Oil and Gas Information - Tax Horizon":

-- future commodity prices; - the impact of international conflicts, including in Ukraine and the Middle East; - royalty rates, taxes and capital, operating, general & administrative and other costs; - foreign currency exchange rates, interest rates and the rate and impacts of inflation; - general business, economic and market conditions; - the performance of wells and facilities; - the availability to Paramount of the funds required for exploration, development and other operations and the meeting of commitments and financial obligations; - the ability of Paramount to obtain equipment, materials, services and personnel in a timely manner and at expected and acceptable costs to carry out its activities; - the ability of Paramount to secure adequate processing, transportation, fractionation, disposal and storage capacity on acceptable terms and the capacity and reliability of facilities:
+- future commodity prices; - the potential scope and duration of tariffs, export taxes, export restrictions or other trade actions; - the impact of international conflicts, including in Ukraine and the Middle East; - royalty rates, taxes and capital, operating, general & administrative and other costs; - foreign currency exchange rates, interest rates and the rate and impacts of inflation; - general business, economic and market conditions; - the performance of wells and facilities; - the availability to Paramount of the funds required for exploration, development and other operations and the meeting of commitments and financial obligations; - the ability of Paramount to obtain equipment, materials, services and personnel in a timely manner and at expected and acceptable costs to carry out its activities; - the ability of Paramount to secure adequate processing, transportation, fractionation, disposal and storage capacity on acceptable terms and the capacity and reliability of facilities, pipelines and other infrastructure;

-- the ability of Paramount to obtain the volumes of water required for completion activities; - the ability of Paramount to market its production successfully; - the ability of Paramount and its industry partners to obtain drilling success (including in respect of anticipated production volumes, reserves additions, product yields and product recoveries) and operational improvements, efficiencies and results consistent with expectations; - the merits of legal claims, audits, assessments or other regulatory matters and proceedings; - the provisions and application of laws and regulations; - the timely receipt of required governmental and regulatory approvals; and - anticipated timelines and budgets being met in respect of: (i) drilling programs and other operations, including well completions and tie-ins, (ii) the construction, commissioning and start-up of new and expanded third-party and Company facilities, including the new natural gas processing facility at Willesden Green, and (iii) facility turnarounds and maintenance.
+- the ability of Paramount to obtain the volumes of water required for completion activities; - the ability of Paramount to market its production successfully; - the ability of Paramount and its industry partners to obtain drilling success (including in respect of anticipated production volumes, reserves additions, product yields and product recoveries) and operational improvements, efficiencies and results consistent with expectations; - the merits of legal claims, audits, assessments or other regulatory matters and proceedings; - the provisions and application of laws and regulations; - the timely receipt of required governmental and regulatory approvals; and - anticipated timelines and budgets being met in respect of: (i) drilling programs and other operations, including well completions and tie-ins, (ii) the construction, commissioning and start-up of new and expanded Company and third-party facilities, pipelines and other infrastructure, including the first and second phases of the Alhambra Plant, and (iii) facility turnarounds and maintenance.